digitalocean/do-markdownit/fixtures/full-input.md

 [compare https://assets.digitalocean.com/banners/python.png https://assets.digitalocean.com/banners/javascript.png]

-_Both the width and height are optional, with the defaults being 500 for both._
+_Both the width and height are optional, with the defaults being 480 and 270 respectively._

 ## Step 6 — Tutorials